Vantage Pro console

 Graph Data This option retrieves data sets suitable for graphing such as rainfall or temperature over the last 24 hours, 24 days, or 24 months.

 How the vproweather program outputs its three types of data sets (Real Time, High/Lows, or Graphs) is through stdout.
-Normally you would redirect the output to a file so that another script or program can process it (see vproreplace below).
-For example, to get the Highs/Lows data to a file called hilodata from the slave pseudo-tty port /dev/ttyp0, you would use the following syntax:
+Normally you would redirect the output to a file so that another script or program can parse it (see vproreplace below).
+For example, to get the Highs/Lows data to a file called hilodata from the tty port /dev/remserial1, you would use the following syntax:

 This would create a file hilodata in the /tmp directory containing the data.
 The hilodata file will be a plain ASCII text file with entries like the following: